mattermost/mattermost-developer-documentation/site/content/integrate/marketplace-submissions/_index.md

 - Playbook templates
 - Utility tools, such as importers, command line interfaces, and scripts

-## Submit your contribution for the Web Marketplace
+## Submit your contribution for the web Marketplace

 Please fill out the information in {{<newtabref title="this form" href="https://forms.gle/PE8kmfSuneP9GWnq8">}} to be reviewed by a member of the Mattermost team.

-Every contribution goes through the following checklist before being added to the Web Marketplace at {{<newtabref title="mattermost.com/marketplace" href="https://mattermost.com/marketplace">}}:
+Every contribution goes through the following checklist before being added to the web Marketplace at {{<newtabref title="mattermost.com/marketplace" href="https://mattermost.com/marketplace">}}:

 1. There is a link to the contribution so we can test it out.
 2. There is documentation to support people installing, configuring, and using the contribution.
 We also recommend including screenshots to give users a better understanding of the workflow and user experience.